Travel

 Anine Bing

 Danish-born designer Anine Bing knows a thing or two about nailing that whole classic-meets-modern mix.
-Since 2005, the LA-based designer and mother of two has been designing edgy-feminine pieces with a timeless bent (motorcycle jackets, Chelsea boots, high-waist denim, and silk camisoles).
+Since 2005, the LA-based designer and mother of two has been designing edgy-feminine pieces with a timeless bent.
 The entire line is meant to be mixed and matched in a way that’s totally relatable, no matter your style.
 So it was only a matter of time before the former model set up her second shop in New York, smack in the middle of the action in the Soho.
 The space is well-aligned with Bing’s aesthetic: a little raw (concrete floors, metal fixtures) and eclectic (potted plants and antique furnishings).
-And because she doesn’t churn out seasonal collections, every week there are at least five to ten new pieces, which means you have good reason to come back.

 Parachute Home